-The way my Linux system is configured, I have / and /boot on a SSD not using LVM.
-I have swap, /var, and /home on a spinning platter drive, configured with LVM.
+The way my Linux system is configured, I have / and /boot on a SSD.
+I have swap, /var, and /home on a spinning platter drive.
 I recently upgraded it from a 1 TB disk to a 4 TB disk.

 So to start, you probably should turn off your computer, then hook up your new drive an appropriate port and its power connection.
 Then boot your computer and using your favorite partitioning tool, create one big LVM partition.

 NOTE: One that spans a >2 TB disk has to use gpt disk label.

 NOTE: Possibly not necessary, but I did this in single user mode

 On my system, the disk was /dev/sdb and the new one was /dev/sdc.
 The Volume group is called the default, fedora.

 First step is to create the PV and add it to the vg:

 Next step is to move the pv to the new disk: